gururaj-s/homepage/_pages/about.md

 ---

-*My research envisions a future where hardware is secure and free from vulnerabilities, and trustworthy hardware enables low cost and pervasive security for software systems.*
+*My research envisions a future where hardware is secure and free from vulnerabilities, and where trustworthy hardware enables low-cost pervasive security for software systems.*

 **My research has enabled principled security for future hardware and systems at several layers:**
 * **Cache memories**: Enabled the fastest known *cache timing attacks* \[[1]({{ 'ASPLOS21_Saileshwar.pdf' | prepend: '/assets/pdf/' | relative_url }})\], *randomized cache defenses* \[[2]({{ 'SEC21_Saileshwar.pdf' | prepend: '/assets/pdf/' | relative_url }})\] ending an arms race, and one of the first academic *hardware defenses against Spectre* \[[3]({{ 'MICRO19_Saileshwar.pdf' | prepend: '/assets/pdf/' | relative_url }})\].